What Are Fall’s Most Common Diseases?

 Speaking of sinuses, Fall is also considered the height of allergy season too.
 A lot of pollen is released into the air from dying plants.
 Unraked leaves gather moisture, which leads to mold and mold spores.
 All of that can cause havoc to our sinuses.
 Asthmatics are especially at risk to experiencing an attack during this time of year.
 They already have trouble breathing and now there’s even more crap floating in the air.
 The severity of an asthma attack increases in the Fall as a result too.

 Raynaud’s is the constriction of blood vessels, leading to numbness in fingers and toes.
 The extremities will also be more susceptible to cold and skin can even turn white from lack of blood.
 There are actually two types of Raynaud’s: Primary and Secondary.
 Primary is most common and goes away when bodies are removed from the cold and warmth seeps back in, returning everything back to normal.
 Secondary, however, is a potential sign of other problems in our bodies.
 Of particular concern to people with Secondary Raynaud’s (but not limited to) is heart disease, because Raynaud’s can be caused by the hardening of blood vessels.
 Anytime this is the case, blood flow is reduced, which obviously leads to heart problems.
 Because cooler weather alters blood flow, a person with heart disease can feel more pain or discomfort this time of year.
-If this sounds like you, you should consider getting tested and seeing a doctor.
+If this sounds like you, you should consider getting your heart tested and seeing a doctor.

 Obviously, the range of diseases related to the change from Summer to Fall and from Fall to Winter is wide.
 Some are clearly more likely than others, but it’s always better to be forewarned of the possibilities, so you can adjust accordingly.
 Always better to be prepared, then to be caught unawares.
 This way, you can enjoy the waning months of the year more and hopefully spend less time feeling miserable.